 In general, schools that end the fiscal year with budget left in their WSS per-pupil discretionary allocations, self-help budgets, or substitute reimbursement budget are allowed to carry the unused portion of that budget forward to the following year.
-Any negative balances will also carry forward, reducing budget available in the following year.
-This is a year-by-year decision and carryforward of these budgets is not a guarantee.
+Any negative balances will also carry forward, reducing non-staff budget available in the following year.
+A positive carryforward balance will be reduced by any mitigations funding that a school may have received for that year.

+Carryforward is a year-by-year budget decision and is not guaranteed.